 Copic ink refills retail for around $6 for 12ml of ink and are available in all colors.

-Refilling a Copic Classic costs about 15% the price of an individually purchased pen.
+Refilling a Copic Classic/Original costs about 17% the price of an individually purchased pen.

 How much are copic refills compared to the original pen price?

-I base this on UK pen prices, but individual items a consistently priced relevant to each other globally.
-For comparison purposes we will be comparing to the cost of buying an individual pen, as opposed to the cost of a single pen contained within a set.
+I base this on average US Copic prices.
+We will be comparing to the cost of buying an individual pen, as opposed to the cost of a single pen contained within a set.
 And to define the scope further, in this article we will be comparing ink prices to Copic Classics only, rather than other types of Copic Markers.